ETHZ-INS/scDblFinderPy/README.md

 - Keep package versions stable (especially `scanpy`, `scikit-learn`, `xgboost`).
 - Use the same preprocessing assumptions (counts in `adata.X` or `adata.layers['counts']`).

-## Current scope and notes
+## Notes and current limitations

-- This is a Python implementation inspired by the R package behavior.
+- `samples_col` is accepted but currently ignored in the Python pipeline.
-- Some low-level differences can remain due to backend/library differences.
+- Some low-level numerical differences from the R package are expected due to library backend differences.

-- `samples_col` is currently accepted but ignored in the Python pipeline.
+## Troubleshooting

-## Minimal troubleshooting
+**Results look unstable or weak:**

-If results look unstable or unexpectedly weak:
+- Confirm counts are raw (not log-normalised or otherwise transformed).
-- confirm counts are raw counts (not already transformed) where expected
+- Try both modes (`clusters_col=None` and a clustered mode).
-- try both modes (`clusters_col=None` and clustered mode)
+- Check `xgboost` version is compatible with your Python version.
-- verify `xgboost` installation and version
+- Run with `verbose=True` to inspect each stage.

-- run with `verbose=True` to inspect each stage
+**Clustering looks poor:**

-If clustering looks poor, test with your own precomputed clusters and pass them via `clusters_col`.
+- Pass your own precomputed cluster labels via `clusters_col` instead of relying on the built-in fast clustering.